How schools and other educational settings should plan for and deal with emergencies, including severe weather and floods.

-If flooding has significantly affected your school or early years setting, you should contact us directly (see incident team details at the bottom of this page).
+If flooding has significantly affected your school or early years setting, you should contact our incident alert team.

-If you are an early years provider and have had to move to temporary premises, you should check to see if you need to register with Ofsted at your new premises.
-Find more information on when to register with Ofsted.
+If you’re an early years provider and have had to move to temporary premises, you should check to see if you need to register with Ofsted at your new premises.

 School attendance statistics

-Where children are unable to get to school due to severe weather conditions, they can be marked in the register using absence code Y. This means that their absence won’t affect your school’s attendance figures.
+Where children are unable to get to school due to severe weather conditions, you can mark them in the register using absence code ‘Y’.
+This means that their absence won’t affect your school’s attendance figures.

-If some of your teachers can’t get to work, you should be flexible, for example, by:
+If some of your teachers can’t get to work, you should be flexible by, for example: